Learn to Sail Part Two

 This course picks up where Learn to Sail Part 1 leaves off.
 It is the next step for those who already know some of the basics or for Part 1 graduates who are ready for more.
 In Part 2, we review the basics like tacking and jibing and continue with the rest of the Learn to Sail curriculum, including docking under sail, crew overboard recovery techniques, and refining your boat handling skills.

-By the end of the twelve hours, you arrive at the same place as those who take the 24-hour complete course, eligible for a Courageous skipper rating (which means you can sail without an instructor!) and US Sailing Basic Keelboat certification.
-Please refer to the Learn to Sail course description for more information.
+By the end of the twelve hours, you will arrive at the same place as those who take the 24-hour Learn to Sail Complete (Parts 1 and 2), eligible for a Courageous skipper rating (which means you can sail without an instructor!) and US Sailing Basic Keelboat certification.
+Please refer to the Learn to Sail Complete course description for more information.